 WBA Dictionary v5.6

-CVC Class means, in relation to nbn® Ethernet (Satellite), a class of CVC TC-4 as set out in section 2.2(d) of the nbn® Ethernet Product Description.
+CVC Class means, in relation to nbn® Ethernet (Satellite), a class of CVC TC-4 as set out in section 2.2(e) of the nbn® Ethernet Product Description.

-CVC Class 0 means a CVC Class of that name set out in section 2.2(d) of the nbn® Ethernet Product Description.
+CVC Class 0 means a CVC Class of that name set out in section 2.2(e) of the nbn® Ethernet Product Description.

-CVC Class 1 means a CVC Class of that name set out in section 2.2(d) of the nbn® Ethernet Product Description.
+CVC Class 1 means a CVC Class of that name set out in section 2.2(e) of the nbn® Ethernet Product Description.

-CVC Class 2 means a CVC Class of that name set out in section 2.2(d) of the nbn® Ethernet Product Description.
+CVC Class 2 means a CVC Class of that name set out in section 2.2(e) of the nbn® Ethernet Product Description.

 […]

+CVC Max means the nbn® Ethernet CVC TC-4 bandwidth profile described as such in section 2.2(c)(i) of the nbn® Ethernet Product Description.

 nbn® Ethernet – Product Description v5.4